 9.4.
-Insight: implementation details of Quad Tree indexing
+Insight: implementation details of spatial hashes indexing

-The present chapter is meant to provide a technical insight in quad-tree (grid) indexing: how coordinates are mapped to the index and how queries are implemented.
+The following chapter is meant to provide a technical insight in spatial hash (grid) indexing.
+It discusses how coordinates are mapped to the index and how queries are implemented.

 9.4.1.
 At indexing level